-At the Eveline day School we believe that it is important that all pupils develop an understanding of the role of ICT and learn a range of transferable skills to prepare them for challenges that lie ahead.
+At the Eveline day School we believe that it is important that all pupils develop an understanding of the role of ICT and Computer science and learn a range of transferable skills to prepare them for challenges that lie ahead.

 We have a secure computer running in all of the classrooms with Internet Access.
-A specialist teacher gives weekly 45 minute lessons to students from Years 1 to 6.
+A specialist teacher gives weekly 45 minute to one hour lessons to students from Upper reception to 6.
 We have interactive whiteboards that are available for all of the children to use.

 Digital cameras and camcorders are available for field trips and pictures taken can be downloaded to the network.